-->

 women sleeping peacefully

-How Long Does It Take to Fall Asleep – Mastering Your Sleep Cycle
+How Long Does It Take To Fall Asleep

 It’s bedtime, but sleep is far removed from you!
 Instead, you toss and turn with your mind going off on all tangents.
 How long have you been lying in bed?
 30, maybe 45 minutes?